c-morey/hangman_python/README.md

 ### How the game is constructed?
 The player will see a word with dashes(e.g. -----) instead of letters, this will help the player to know how many letters the word consists of.
-Each time the player guesses a letter correctly, the dash will be replaced with the correct letter.
-The player can make maximum 5 wrong guesses before lose the game.
+Each time the player guesses a letter correctly, the dash will be replaced by the correct letter.
+The player can make maximum 5 wrong guesses before losing the game.

 To start the game, the following command will be run in the terminal: